Meet our Board Members

 Mirian “Bev” is a former police officer, detective and leader in her squad, she served the Prince George’s County Police Department for ten years.
 After her experience as a police officer and her educational background she has now dedicated her life to sharing her story of overcoming Post-Traumatic Stress Disorder, Anxiety, and depression.
 Mirian is a Motivational speaker and Wellness Coach; her goal is to educate, inspire, and break down the stigma of mental health amongst First Responders.
 Mirian is a certified lifeguard through the Red Cross, member of Diversity in Aquatics and a US Master Swimming-(Adult Learn to Swim)- Instructor, Chair of the Wellness Council under Diversity in Aquatics.
-Mirian has used these certifications combined with her training with the Center for Mind Body Medicine to become a practitioner of the Blue-Mindfulness method, where water and mindfulness are combined to encourage Post-Traumatic Growth.
+Mirian has used these certifications combined with her training with the Center for Mind Body Medicine to utilize the water and mindfulness to encourage Post-Traumatic Growth.

 Bev's certifications include:

 Mind-Body skills practitioner through the Center for Mind Body Medicine

 Dialectical Behavioral Therapy (DBT)